alanjding/monopolypropertysim/README.md

 # monopolypropertysim
 tfw you write code for writing sem

-SPAGHETTI CODE ALERT enter if you dare
+UNDOCUMENTED CODE ALERT enter if you dare